allengarvin/adventofcode2020/01/README.md

 >are not used block compilation.
 It makes it really difficult to comment things out briefly
 >when debugging or testing.

+PHP
+>Knowledge: 4

+>I worked at a PHP shop for over a decade, though as a systems administrator, not a developer.
+>However, during this time I spent a lot of time helping developers debug code, and occasionally
+>I would end up fixing bugs and writing short things.
+Also, I HATE PHP.

 Pike
 >Knowledge: 5